1kc2/Minimal-Correlation-Portfolio/README.md

 # Usage

 First, it necessary to collect the relevant data for the candidate stocks in consideration by running `data_collector.py`.
 This will collect OHLC data from Yahoo and store it in the `data` directory in an individual file for each symbol.
 Additionlly, a file is created in the root directory which collates the data for each symbol into a singular file.
+The stocks for which data is collected are stored in a list in the `stocks.py` file.
+By default, this contains only constituents of the S&P 500.

 Then run the scripts from the terminal with